tacanida/mvBaSH/README.md

-# MBIVS
+# mvBaSH
-Multivariate Bayesian Indicator Variable Selection R Package
+multivariate Bayesian variable Selection for Heterogeneous responses (mvBaSH) R Package

-This is an R package for the Multivariate Bayesian Indicator Variable Selection method using spike-and-slab multivariate Bayesian regression.
+This is an R package for the multivariate Bayesian variable Selection for Heterogeneous responses method using spike-and-slab multivariate Bayesian regression.